Hindu funeral at Pashupatinath Temple, Nepal.

 Dozens of Hindu funerals take place every day at Pashupatinath Temple by the Bagmati River in the Kathmandu Valley, Nepal.
 The largest temple complex in Nepal dedicated to Lord Shiva, one of the most powerful Hindu deities.

-In my opinion, the saddest moment of the whole Hindu funeral ceremony is seeing the female family members cry and salute the dead for the last time.
-Then, he or she would be moved to the Smashan, the Hindu cremation ground.
+In my opinion, the saddest moment of the whole Hindu funeral is when the female family members salute the dead for the last time.
+Then the male members take the defunct to the Smashan, the Hindu cremation ground.

-As my guide explains to me, women symbolise birth and, for that reason, they are not allowed to enter the Smashan, which instead it symbolises death.
+As my guide explains to me, women symbolise birth and for that reason they cannot enter to the Smashan area, which instead it symbolises death.

-Following there is a collection of photos I took during a Hindu funeral that I hope you may like.
+Following there is a collection of photos I took during a Hindu funeral that I hope you may find interesting.

 Click on any image to enable fullscreen mode!

 · After Nepal quake, river burns with Hindu funeral pyres almost around the clock (by Julie Makinen – LA Times)

 Subscribe to the newsletter to get the latest blog entries and updates in your inbox.
 Your email address will not be sold or used for purposes other than subscription for the newsletter.